midhunkalarikkal/FullDomain/Notes/React.md

    - Once the event handler finishes executing, React clears the event object’s properties (like event.type, event.target, etc.), making them unavailable for future use.

     `Why event.persist()?`
-    - If we need to access the event's properties asynchronously (e.g., inside a setTimeout or a promise), the event's data might already be cleared due to pooling.
-    - Calling event.persist() tells React not to recycle or clear the specific event object
-    - This allows you to safely use the event’s properties later in async code.
+    - If you want to use the event later
+    - you must call event.persist() so React doesn’t wipe it.

    - **Example of Persisting an Event:**
      ```jsx